In Italy, pasta is serious business. Other than delicious wine, pasta is perhaps the most important aspect of the quintessential Italian meal.

 While your noodles are boiling, get your sauce started in a large saucepan.
 If you made it earlier, simply heat it back up; if you’re composing a new sauce, start with olive oil, then sauté your ingredients like garlic, vegetables, and/or seafood.
 Once you drain your noodles, immediately pour them into your saucepan to coat.
 A little at a time, add in some of that beautiful reserved pasta water to bring together your sauce and help it adhere to the noodles.
 This is the Italian way!

 Serve your perfect pasta on a warmed plate with a sprinkle of hard cheese like Parmigiana on top.
 Don’t linger – Italians always serve pasta when it’s hot!
-Be sure to choose a wine that complements your pasta course: Italian reds like chianti pair wonderfully with rich, meaty sauces; whites such as pinot grigio are ideal with lighter, seasonal pastas.
+Be sure to choose a wine that complements your pasta course: Italian reds like chianti pair wonderfully with rich, meaty sauces; whites such as pinot grigio are ideal with lighter, seasonal pasta.

 What’s your perfect plate of pasta?